ayg9172/chess_engine/README.md

 Achievments so far:
 - Correct legal and pseudo-legal move generation
-- Chess Model Interaction Interface (usable for a website)
+- Chess Model Interaction Interface (easy integration with Front-end)

 My big goal is to write an AI
 once I write a good graphical interface for the ease of debugging.